Silverthorne, Colorado: The heart of Summit County

 If it is not the First Friday of the month, enjoy dinner and late night libations at The Bakers’ Brewery for local craft beer, an awesome made-from-scratch food menu, live music and a good time.

-Breakfast: The portions come big and the food is homemade at the bustling Sunshine Café, where the popular Blue River Special, grilled ham, onions, bell peppers and tomatoes, scrambled eggs and a heaping serving of hash browns, hits the spot.
+Start your morning at Sunshine Café, where the portions come big and the food is homemade.
+The popular Blue River Special, grilled ham, onions, bell peppers and tomatoes, scrambled eggs and a heaping serving of hash browns, always hits the spot.

-Glide and Slide: Nearly 10-kilometers of trails await at the Silverthorne Nordic Center which is free for all users and groomed regularly.
+After fueling up, hit the trail at the Silverthorne Nordic Center, where there are nearly 10-kilometers of regularly groomed trail, free to use.
 Located at the Raven at Three Peaks Golf Club, the Nordic center’s two courses, north and south, offer terrain for skiers of all abilities along with spectacular views and exhilarating twists and turns.

-Breakfast: Locals congregate at their favorite tables at Red Buffalo Coffee, an intimate, wood-hewn café filled with used books and local art.
-But you’ll want your burrito and coffee to go because today’s a ski day and you want to beat the crowds.
+Wake up early and grab breakfast and coffee at Red Buffalo Coffee and Tea.
+Locals congregate at their favorite tables at this shop, an intimate, wood-hewn café filled with used books and local art.
+Grab your burrito and coffee to go so you can beat the ski crowds as you head toward the hill.

-Downhill, Colorado style: Colorado’s ski slopes are world-renowned, and for good reason.
+Spend your day making turns at one of Summit County’s world-renowned ski slopes.
 With average snowfalls of more than 300 inches and high peaks boasting open bowls, superlative tree skiing, extensive intermediate and beginner terrain and award-winning facilities, the resorts around Silverthorne beckon visitors from around the globe.
-Choose from Arapahoe Basin, Keystone, Copper Mountain, Breckenridge, or Vail.
+Choose from Arapahoe Basin, Keystone, Copper Mountain, Breckenridge, Loveland or Vail.